Financial Assistance for Families

 In general, most families pay a co-payment based on a sliding fee scale according to their income and family size.

-EEC Financial Assistance Parent Co-Payment Schedule
+EEC Financial Assistance Parent Co-Payment Chart

 The Parent Co-Payment Schedule is used to determine the parent's co-payment once the family is determined to be eligible and is being enrolled in an early education and care program.